diyorbekMIT/JobPortal/README.md

     log.Println(err)
 }
 Usage
-Installation
-Inside a Go module:
+Options and configuration
+Queues are declared automatically by new consumers unless configured otherwise.

+Routing-key bindings are declared by consumers when WithConsumerOptionsRoutingKey is used.

+Exchanges are not declared automatically unless WithPublisherOptionsExchangeDeclare or WithConsumerOptionsExchangeDeclare is provided.

+See the Go documentation for all available options.

+Closing resources
+Close publishers and consumers when you are finished with them.
+Do not reuse a publisher or consumer after closing it.
+Close the connection only after all associated publishers and consumers have been closed.

+Examples
+See the examples directory for additional usage examples.

+Integration tests
+Set ENABLE_DOCKER_INTEGRATION_TESTS=TRUE while running the test suite to launch a RabbitMQ container through the local Docker daemon:

 bash
-go get github.com/wagslane/go-rabbitmq
-Options and Configuring
-By default, queues are declared if they didn't already exist by new consumers

-By default, routing-key bindings are declared by consumers if you're using WithConsumerOptionsRoutingKey

-By default, exchanges are not declared by publishers or consumers if they don't already exist, hence WithPublisherOptionsExchangeDeclare and WithConsumerOptionsExchangeDeclare

-Read up on all the options in the GoDoc, there are quite a few of them.
-I try to pick sane and simple defaults.

-Closing and Resources
-Close your publishers and consumers when you're done with them and do not attempt to reuse them

-Only close the connection itself once you've closed all associated publishers and consumers

-Other Usage Examples
-See the examples directory for more ideas.
+ENABLE_DOCKER_INTEGRATION_TESTS=TRUE go test -v ./...
+See integration_test.go.

 Deploy
-(Add your deployment instructions here)
+This library is imported into a Go application and does not require a separate deployment.
+Deploy the application together with a reachable RabbitMQ instance.
+Configure the AMQP connection string through an environment variable or another secret-management system rather than hard-coding credentials.

 Contributing
-I would love your help!
-Contribute by forking the repo and opening pull requests.
-Please ensure that your code passes the existing tests and linting, and write tests to test your changes if applicable.

-All pull requests should be submitted to the main branch.

-Integration Testing
-By setting ENABLE_DOCKER_INTEGRATION_TESTS=TRUE during go test -v ./..., the integration tests will run.
-These launch a RabbitMQ container in the local Docker daemon and test some publish/consume actions.

-See integration_test.go.
+Contributions are welcome.
+Fork the repository, create a branch, and open a pull request against the main branch.

+Before submitting a pull request:

+Run the existing tests and linters.

+Add or update tests for your changes where appropriate.

+Keep the public API and documentation consistent.

+Explain any breaking or behavioral changes in the pull request description.

 Stability
-Note that the API is currently in v0.
-I don't plan on huge changes, but there may be some small breaking changes before we hit v1.
+The API is currently in v0.
+There are no plans for major changes, but small breaking changes may occur before v1.

-Transient Dependencies
+Dependencies
-My goal is to keep dependencies limited to 1: github.com/rabbitmq/amqp091-go.
+The project aims to keep transient dependencies limited to github.com/rabbitmq/amqp091-go.

 Contact
-🐦 Twitter: Follow

-🐛 Issues: Submit an issue here on GitHub
+Open an issue on GitHub

+Follow on Twitter

 License
-(Add your license here)
+See the repository's license file for licensing information.